 These online design platforms serve as a one-stop-shop for guidance, inspiration, and tools to bring a project to life.
 For example, Adobe Spark features a blog full of design resources, social media sizes and guidelines, and inspirational content.
 Next, head to the Spark Gallery to explore professionally designed templates to get the ball rolling on your design project.
 Then, invite your team members to collaborate on projects with you to work together, remotely.
 Download and share your designs with clients via their preferred method.

-Spark, and other online design resources, feature both desktop and mobile apps so you can create and collaborate from any remote location, as long as there’s good WiFi!
+Spark, and other online design resources, feature both desktop and mobile apps so you can create and collaborate from any location.

 Waiting around on email responses for a design concept can stifle productivity.